 General Information: Physicians teach to many learners in their practice.
 Those learners include students, patients, nurses, and their medical colleagues.

-•This elective will occur over the 9-month period of fourth year for 2 weeks elective credit
+•This elective will occur over the 9-month period of fourth year for 2 weeks elective credit.

 •Quarterly meetings to discuss medical education theory, methodology and practice will be required.
 You will be expected to attend 1 out of every 2 sessions in the summer, fall, winter, and

-•The opportunity to implement that knowledge will be in the form of a teaching practicum through the PCM II small groups (minimum of 6) and independent sessions with MS2.
+•The opportunity to implement that knowledge will be in the form of a teaching practicum through a minimum of six PCM II small groups or independent sessions, i.e.: OSCEs.

 OBJECTIVES: SSOM offers an elective in Teaching in Medical School.
-This elective is an introduction to the concepts, methodologies and foundation for medical education, its role in the physicians practice, and its application to lifelong learning.
+This elective is an introduction to the concepts, methodologies and foundation for medical education, its role in the physician's practice, and its application to lifelong learning.
 Whether assuming a position as a medical educator or taking responsibility for one’s own Continuing Medical Education; this elective will provide a

 those theories through a teaching practicum at the community health location and/or in PCM II.
 Skills must be demonstrated through the teaching of: o History and Physical exams o Written record reviews o EKG and CXR interpretation o Oral presentations

-COMPETENCY 2 – Communication: · Demonstrate group communication skills through their role as co-facilitator in PCM II small group and peer presentations • Demonstrate interpersonal
+COMPETENCY 2 – Communication: • Demonstrate group communication skills through their role as co-facilitator in PCM II small group and peer presentations • Demonstrate interpersonal

-COMPETENCY 3– Professionalism: · Work collaboratively with their students in PCM II, colleagues, and facilitators. • Demonstrate
+COMPETENCY 3– Professionalism: • Work collaboratively with their students in PCM II, colleagues, and facilitators. • Demonstrate

-COMPETENCY 4– Patient Care: · Demonstrate their ability to teach patient assessment skills to students. • Demonstrate their ability to structure a safe learning environment where critical inquiry is encouraged and embraced.
+COMPETENCY 4– Patient Care: • Demonstrate their ability to teach patient assessment skills to students. • Demonstrate their ability to structure a safe learning environment where critical inquiry is encouraged and embraced.

 COMPETENCY 5– Lifelong Learning, Problem-Solving and Personal Growth: • Demonstrate their ability to develop learning habits and strategies that will foster continuing development as physicians and learners. • Identifying and using educational materials that would support their role as a medical educator.

-COMPETENCY 6– Social and Community Context of Healthcare: · Recognize political and social issues that are pervasive in the current health care system. • Describe and implement a plan to effectively
+COMPETENCY 6– Social and Community Context of Healthcare: •Recognize political and social issues that are pervasive in the current health care system. • Describe and implement a plan to effectively